-- 12 Sediments may act as both a sink for chemicals through sorption of contaminants to - particulate matter, and a source of chemicals through resuspension.
-Sediments integrate - 14 the effects of surface water contamination over time and space and may thus present a - 15 hazard to aquatic communities (both pelagic and benthic) which is not directly - 16 predictable from concentrations in the water column. - 17 The sorption or binding behaviour of chemicals to sediment is determined by certain - properties.
-Especially substances with high log $K{ow}$ or log $K{oc}$ values adsorb to the - 19 organic fraction of the sediment.
-In addition, substances that bind to components of the - 20 sediment via chemical reactions or substances that ionically bind to inorganic as well as - 21 organic fractions may accumulate in the sediment. - 22 Effects on benthic organisms are of concern because they constitute an important link in - the aquatic food chain and play an important role in the recycling of detritus material. - 24 Whole-sediment tests using benthic organisms are most suitable for a risk assessment - 25 for the sediment compartment.
-By using such tests it is possible to adequately address - 26 all routes of exposure.
-Due to the generally long-term exposure of benthic organisms to - 27 sediment-bound substances, long-term tests with sublethal endpoints like reproduction, - 28 growth or emergence are most relevant.
+- 14 Sediments may act as both a sink for chemicals through sorption of contaminants to - 15 particulate matter, and a source of chemicals through resuspension.
+Sediments integrate - 16 the effects of surface water contamination over time and space and may thus present a - 17 hazard to aquatic communities (both pelagic and benthic) which is not directly - predictable from concentrations in the water column. - 19 The sorption or binding behaviour of chemicals to sediment is determined by certain - 20 properties.
+Especially substances with high log K{ow} or log K{oc} values adsorb to the - 21 organic fraction of the sediment.
+In addition, substances that bind to components of the - 22 sediment via chemical reactions or substances that ionically bind to inorganic as well as - organic fractions may accumulate in the sediment. - 24 Effects on benthic organisms are of concern because they constitute an important link in - 25 the aquatic food chain and play an important role in the recycling of detritus material. - 26 Whole-sediment tests using benthic organisms are most suitable for a risk assessment - 27 for the sediment compartment.
+By using such tests it is possible to adequately address - 28 all routes of exposure.
+Due to the generally long-term exposure of benthic organisms to - 29 sediment-bound substances, long-term tests with sublethal endpoints like reproduction, - 30 growth or emergence are most relevant.
+Field and mesocosm studies should be - 31 considered to validate results of laboratory studies, particularly for metals where ageing - 32 processes have been shown to occur (Costello et al., 2011).